SamMakesThings/weave-pipecat/System Design Spec.md

 When a user successfully completes a challenge (for example, getting the bot to call a restricted function like `authorize_bank_transfer`), the server sends a custom message to the client using the RTVI framework's custom messaging capability.
 This pattern can be applied to any challenge-specific success criteria.

+### Challenge Completion UI

+The application maintains the active call while showing the success state, allowing users to continue their conversation with the bot after completing a challenge.
+The UI provides options to either continue the conversation or end the call and proceed to the next level.

 # Todos and log
 - [x] Sketch out very basic UI structure and navigational flows.
 Also sketch out state management.
 - [x] Run previous conversation system, check everything